 Seagate has been making ‘Slim’ or ultra-portable external hard drive storage solutions for many years now… and we have been purchasing them almost as long.
 We discovered this continuously evolving series almost by accident… as we actually reviewed the first iteration of this idea many moons ago for another (now defunct) review site and it was love at first use.
-This is because, as we quickly discovered, they are almost as small and portable as most large capacity NAND based storage devices.
-They are basically as fast as the typical sized USB powered external HDDs (of the same capacity), and generally, they are inexpensive enough to live most of their life in our ‘PC troubleshooting Go Bag (of doom)’ that we keep close for those calls for help.
+This is because, as we quickly discovered, they are almost as small and portable as the largest capacity NAND based storage devices.
+They are basically as fast as the typical-sized USB-powered external HDDs (of the same capacity), and generally, they are inexpensive enough to live most of their life in our ‘PC troubleshooting Go Bag (of doom)’ that we keep close for those calls for help.
 Put simply they are usually fast enough, small enough, cheap enough, and yet offer enough capacity to not be ignored.
 The latest iteration of the Seagate Slim philosophy is the Seagate Backup Plus Ultra Touch series which varies in capacity (and price) from 1TB to 2TB.
 Today we will be putting the moderately sized 1TB variant to the test to see how it stacks up against our high expectations.

 On the surface opting to look at the smaller 1TB version does seem counter-intuitive.
 After all the 1TB versions cost $70(USD)… and yet the 2TB variant only costs $20 more at $89.
 That is a rather significant difference in price per TB, to say the least.
 The reality is a bit more nuanced.
 At a mere $70 nearly anyone’s budget can afford to buy one on even on a whim, yet a 1TB capacity is big enough to actually carry enough data to not seem too restrictive.
 Mix in the fact that it only weighs 151 grams and this really is an easy to carry ‘portable storage device’.